-- 1. Move the cursor to the top-right or bottom-right corner of the screen to display the charms.
-Click Settings → Change PC settings → General. - 2.
+- Move the pointer to the top-right or bottom-right corner of the screen to display the charms.
+Click Settings → Change PC settings → Update and recovery → Recovery. - 2.
 In the Refresh your PC without affecting your files section, click Get started.